Dimetindene

 Dimetindene, also sold under the brand name Fenistil, is an antihistamine/anticholinergic.
-It is a first generation selective H1 antagonist.
-Dimetindene is an atypical first generation H1 antagonist as it only minimally passes across the blood–brain barrier.
+It is a first generation selective H_{1} antagonist.
+Dimetindene is an atypical first generation H_{1} antagonist as it only minimally passes across the blood–brain barrier, and has no sedating effect after a single dose.

-Dimetindene is also an M2 receptor antagonist.
+(S)-(+)-dimetindene is also a strong M_{2} receptor antagonist, with this enantiomer being more potent (up to 41-fold) for all muscarinic receptors assayed.